OnTheFifth/SB-policesystems/README.md

 - /fix command
 - /paytow id -- police to pay tow job $500 per tow
 - /fingerprint id - Shows players name and job to person

+- Note.
+This does not come with my progress bar or notification system you will have to edit it to your own